Search and Hit Enter

 The falafel are made with either 1/2 canned chickpeas and 1/2 edamame beans or all edamame beans.
 I recommend making the all edamame version here – it makes everything less confusing.

-Edamame is low FODMAP in 90g serves per person.
-However, it doesn’t contain moderate amounts of fructans until it exceeds servings of 210g.
+Edamame is low FODMAP in 75g serves.
+Monash recently changed this from 90g serves per person.
+However, it doesn’t contain moderate amounts of fructans until it exceeds servings of 195g.
 This gives you a good amount of wiggle room in terms of the fructan content of your bowls.

 Tomatoes and cucumbers (as well as potentially pickled onion) contain fructose.
 There is tomato in the tabbouleh and cucumber in the tzatziki as well as a small amount served in the bowl.
 Tomatoes have a threshold of 65g tomato per serve.
 Lebanese cucumbers have a threshold of 75g per serve.
-However, they don’t become moderate for fructose until they exceed 265g per serve.
+They contain moderate amounts of fructose in serves exceeding 97g.

 Tzatziki uses Greek yoghurt or coconut yoghurt as a vegan alternative.
 To ensure the tzatziki remains low FODMAP, choose lactose free yoghurt (if you are on the elimination diet or have lactose issues).